crystal-lang/crystal-website/_posts/2021-08-13-install-specific-versions.md

 We've now added support for installing specific releases of Crysta via OBS.
 There are individual packages for each minor release.

-At the moment, there are three different packages available (see all packages at [build.opensuse.org/package/show/devel:languages:crystal](https://build.opensuse.org/project/show/devel:languages:crystal)):
+At the moment, there are three different packages available at [build.opensuse.org/package/show/devel:languages:crystal](https://build.opensuse.org/project/show/devel:languages:crystal):

 * `crystal1.0` (1.0.0)
 * `crystal1.1` (1.1.1)